wxt-dev/wxt/docs/guide/esm.md

 ```

 :::warning
 Only MV3 support ESM background scripts/service workers.
-When targetting MV2, the `type` option is ignored and the background is always bundled into a single file as IIFE.
+When targeting MV2, the `type` option is ignored and the background is always bundled into a single file as IIFE.
 :::

 ## Content Scripts